-Where hard copy documents are used these should be suitably certified for non-face-to-face customers, where electronic documents are submitted appropriate measures should be taken to verify their authenticity.
+Where hard copy documents are used these should be suitably certified for non-faceto-face customers, where electronic documents are submitted appropriate measures should be taken to verify their authenticity.

-At least one from this section, ensuring that the identity, address and legal status of
+east one from this section, ensuring

 the parties are verified as per 4.7 and 4.8 as appropriate.

 Method What does this Conditions

-verify?
+1 verify?

 4 Trust Deed (or relevant extracts Evidences the Must be a certified copy

 of the trust deed) and any formation of

 subsequent deeds of the

 appointment and retirement (or arrangement

 equivalent). and confirms

 that the

 persons in

+question are

-question are the trustees (or
+the trustees (or

 equivalent) of

 the

 arrangement.

 2 Bank statement (if applicable) Trustees No more than 6 months

 Mailing old

 Address Received by the

 customer in the post

-PLL JS on a risk based approach, con sider the following additional checks
+PLL JS on a risk based approach, cor sider the following additional checks

-1 A Require payment for the product or service to be drawn from an account in the customer's name at a credit institution in an equivalent jurisdiction
+4 Require payment for the product of or service to be dra wn from an account in the

-2 ,

-control production and a control production an
+customer's name at a credit institu ition in an equivale ent jurisdiction

+2 Use independent data sources, in cluding electronic sources

-3. Consider obtaining sight of the lett
+3. Consider obtaining sight of the let ter of wishes, or ot her relevant documents of

 the trust, to confirm the beneficiaries / potential beneficiaries to the trust.

 When documentation cannot be provided

-1 The relevant person should clearly document why they have been unable to verify
+The relevant person should clearly document why they have been unable to verify

 the person's identity using the methods listed above, what alternative measures they

 have taken to verify the identity and why they feel that this is sufficient to satisfy the

-requirements of the Code.
+requ requirements of the Code.
 Senior management approval should be obtained for all

 such cases.